Jane Munch: Psychiatrist for Heroes

 “Hey, me too,” said the twenty-something-year-old girl beside him.

-“I ran out a week ago!” yelled a voice in the back.
+“I ran out a week ago!” yelled a voice from the back of the swarm.
 “I don’t know what I’m going to do!”

-Quick Boy scanned the mob.
-“How many of you are acting irrationally because you can’t refill your Zentrix prescription?”
+Quick Boy scanned the mob’s distraught expressions.
+“Alright, how many of you are acting irrationally because you can’t refill your Zentrix prescription?”

 Mostly all the hands went up.

 The psychiatrist leaned into Mr. Invincible and whispered, “See?
-You’re not alone.”
+You’re not alone.
+Other people have anxiety, too.”

-Mr. Invincible’s head rose from his chest and his back straightened out.
+Mr. Invincible’s chin lifted from his chest and his back straightened out.
 A small smile cracked on his face.
-For the first time since he had blown open a new door in her apartment wall, he was displaying signs of self-assurance.

-One by one, the bats and torches started to hit the pavement.
-The crowd began to break and head back out into the city.
-In just a few minutes the only ones left in the parking lot were the heroes and their psychiatrist.
+One by one, the bats and torches started to clatter to the pavement as the crowd dispersed in separate directions.
+In just a few minutes, the only ones left in the parking lot were Terry Stone and his cameraman, the heroes, and their psychiatrist.

-Mr. Invincible used his heat ray vision on the ice wall.
-In no time at all, it was nothing but a few small puddles at the foot of the store.
-The door opened with the tinkle of wind-chimes and a pair of heavy Sherpa boots stepped out into the parking lot.
-Captain Cold stood before them, his chiseled anatomy giving shape to the pale blue spandex in which it was covered.
+Mr. Invincible used his heat ray vision to melt the layer of thick ice barricading the convenience store.
+Soon, all that remained were a few small puddles at the foot of the sliding door entrance, which parted to the tinkle of wind chimes, and a pair of heavy Sherpa boots stepped out into the parking lot.

-He stared at Jane with his cold, icy eyes and then when he was good and ready, he said to her, “A big part of me wants to drive an ice pick through your skull right now.”
+The denigrated hero glowered at Dr. Munch and only spoke when he was good and ready.
+“A big part of me wants to drive an ice pick through your skull right now,” he said dryly.

-“I know…” said Jane, lowering her head..
+“I know…” said Dr. Munch, lowering her head to avert the captain’s gaze.
 “I can’t tell you how sorry I am.
 I didn’t know Charlie was a reporter.
 I…I thought he loved me.”

-Captain Cold raised his hand, wrapped to the knuckles in purple boxer’s tape.
+Captain Cold raised his hand, wrapped forearm to knuckles in purple boxer’s tape.
 “Enough.
 I don’t care.
 I want to drive an ice pick through your skull.
 But I won’t.
 That’s not what heroes do.
 And despite what the public may think of me, I still consider myself to be a part of that team.
-But it was nice to hear you publicly take responsibility for your actions.
-For that, I thank you.”
+Though I am still fraught with contempt for your actions against me, I thank you for publicly assuming responsibility for your misdeeds.”

 “It’s all good, Cap,” said Quick Boy with a grin.
 “I gave her a few quick hoofs in the ol’ va-jay-jay for all of us.”

-Jane’s head popped up like a dog hearing its leash taken off the rack.
+Dr. Munch’s head popped up like a restless dog hearing its leash taken off the rack.
 “Wait, that was you?”

 “Enough!” exclaimed Mr. Invincible, commanding the lead.
 “It’s time we all acted like the heroes we are.
 Let us go.
 Dr. Forkain is waiting…”